abilian/abilian-developer-guide/process.rst

 Here are a few principles:

-- Anything in the trunk (also called "master") branch is deployable.
+- Anything in the trunk (also called "main") branch is deployable.
 - Ensure that the code you work on is thouroughly tested (~100% coverage)
 - **Either**: commit improvement directly to trunk, and count on a posteriori code reviews to ensure ("better ask forgiveness than permission")
 - **Or**: